snowfire/vapor-on-different-environments/readme.md

-# Use separate AWS accounts for a single Vapor project
+# Use separate staging/production AWS accounts for a Laravel Vapor project

 These scripts allows you to use separate AWS account for your staging and production environments.